kehantan/labbook/docs/assays/mtt.rst

 The whole MTT assay is a long procedure that can span multiple days.
 It takes 3 seperate days to complete 1 round of MTT.
 A typical MTT assay workflow would looks like this:

-    * Day 1 - trypsinise, count, and seed cells in a 96 well plate
+    * :ref:`Part 1 <mtt-part1>` - trypsinise, count, and seed cells in a 96 well plate
-    * Day 2 - treatment, meaning treating the cells with compounds
+    * :ref:`Part 2 <mtt-part2>` - treatment, meaning treating the cells with compounds
-    * Day 3 - the day for actually adding the MTT reagent to the well plates and read the absorbance
+    * :ref:`Part 3 <mtt-part3>` - adding the MTT reagent to the well plates and read the absorbance

-The days indicate above does not necessary mean consecutive days, it just means each stage of the procedure will have be done in different days.
+After completing 1 part, you might have to wait around 24 hrs or more to proceed to the next part.
 With this information you can plan your experiments accordingly (maybe you want to avoid coming on weekends, public holidays, etc.).

 Planning
 --------